collective-action/tech/README.md

     description
    </td>
    <td class="field-value">
-    More than 900 Google workers have signed a letter objecting to the tech giant's treatment of temporary contractors, in what organizers are calling a “historical coalition” between Google’s full-time employees (FTEs) and temps, vendors and contractors (TVCs).
+    More than 900 Google workers have signed a letter objecting to the tech giant's treatment of temporary contractors, in what organizers are calling a "historical coalition" between Google"s full-time employees (FTEs) and temps, vendors and contractors (TVCs).
    </td>
   </tr>
  </table>